midlantica/LovelyBunchOfCoconuts/content/claims/radical_empathy.md

 ---
-title: "Radical Empathy"
+title: 'Radical Empathy'
-claim: "Radical Empathy"
+claim: 'Radical Empathy'
-translation: "Feel for all, think for none."
+translation: 'Feel for all, think for none.'
 ---

 ## "Radical Empathy"